Queensland Naturalists Club: Publications

-Preservation & protection
+Preservation and protection

 The Club has a wide range of interests and expertise.
 Interchange of knowledge between birdwatcher and botanist, geologist and entomologist is as important as interchange between professional and amateur.
 This breadth of knowledge is valuable in developing a comprehensive view of an area or an issue and has made the Club as a whole qualified to comment on many issues in natural history and conservation.
 Its influence has been through a reasoned, unemotional and constructive approach to Ministers or other relevant authorities, although sometimes wide publicity, in combination with other groups, has been necessary.
 Early initiatives included an unsuccessful attempt to have the Glasshouse Mountains preserved as a National Park.
 The Lamington National Park was proclaimed in 1915, largely due to the efforts of Romeo Lahey, a Club member.
-After World War I, the Club played a considerable part in publicising the little-known area and assisting planning for its management, holding its first excursion to the new park .in 1918; a party of eleven camped two nights at Bithongabel, guided by Herbert O’Reilly, an experience which was commemorated in 1966 by the unveiling of a plaque by Alec Chisholm.
+After the First World War, the Club played a considerable part in publicising the little-known area and assisting planning for its management, holding its first excursion to the new park .in 1918; a party of eleven camped two nights at Bithongabel, guided by Herbert O’Reilly, an experience which was commemorated in 1966 by the unveiling of a plaque by Alec Chisholm.
 Other campaigns in which the Club has played an active role include the preservation of the Samford Bora Ground and the prevention of sand mining on Fraser Island.
-In the 20’s and 30’s there were campaigns against open seasons for koalas and possums.
+In the 1920s and 1930s there were campaigns against open seasons for koalas and possums.
 Somewhat surprisingly, in 1929 “owing to representations from this Club, protection that had been given to the iguana was rescinded”; this needs to be seen against the contemporary background of deep-felt concern for the survival of native birds.
 In 1911 the Club held a display of wildflowers and other plants at a conversazione for members and this developed into a series of annual Wildflower shows open to the public, continuing from 1918 and 1936.
 This function is now filled by the Society for Growing Australian Plants.